-This section provides a detailed breakdown of the questions within the application for GTA's BEAD program, response options, and details of documents the applicant will be required to provide.
+This section provides a detailed breakdown of the questions within the application for GTA's Benefit of the Bargain (BOB) round for the BEAD program, response options, and details of documents the applicant will be required to provide.
+Please note that due to updates for the BOB round pursuant to the Restructuring Policy Notice released on June 6, 2025, some sections and questions have been omitted or updated, which may affect the sequence of section or question numbers.